 One of my favorite dishes at my local Mexican restaurant is green rice.
-It’s such a simple thing, but it’s so easy to get wrong.
+It’s such a simple thing, but it’s so easy to get wrong (and it’s not exactly a paleo recipe).
 But when it’s done right, it’s one of the most delicious rice side dishes you can have.
 Now that seemingly everyone is cutting back on empty carbs, like rice, how can you still enjoy this simple side dish?
 One word…cauliflower.

 Yep, good ol’ cauliflower comes through again.
 This versatile vegetable, once relegated to the side of the plate or coated in cheese to be considered edible is making a triumphant return to dinner plates everywhere.
 It just might not quite look like cauliflower.